OdedMous/Social-Distance-Detector/README.md

 |:--:|
 | *Figure 1* |

 However, in case the camera is placed in an angle such that the people "are moving to the depths of the image" this idea won't work as it is.
-Let's demonstrate this by a specific example – Figure 2 shows frame from a video that displaying Rothschild Boulevard in Tel Aviv, and we used idea 2 on it:
+Let's demonstrate this by a specific example – Figure 2 shows a frame from a video that displaying Rothschild Boulevard in Tel Aviv, and we used idea 2 on it:
 | ![Figure2](../master/images/Figure2.png) |
 |:--:|
 | *Figure 2* |